Oil prices rise on nagging fears of fuel shortages - Up News Info

 India’s top state oil refiners have already started reducing runs and crude imports as the new coronavirus cuts fuel consumption, company officials told Reuters on Tuesday.

-On the bullish side for crude, analysts are expecting data to show U.S. inventories fell by about 2.3 million barrels in the week to May 7 after a drop of 8 million barrels the previous week, a Reuters poll showed.

-Gasoline stocks are expected to have fallen by about 400,000 barrels, analysts estimated ahead of reports from the American Petroleum Institute on Tuesday and the U.S. Energy Information Administration on Wednesday.

-(Additional reporting by Julia Payne and Shadia Nasralla in London; Shu Zhang and Sonali Paul Editing by Gabriela Baczynska, David Goodman and David Gregorio)
+(Additional reporting by Devika Krishna Kumar, Julia Payne and Shadia Nasralla in London; Shu Zhang and Sonali Paul; Editing by David Gregorio Editing by Gabriela Baczynska, David Goodman and David Gregorio)